patternhelloworld/docker-blue-green-runner/README.md

 ## Introduction

-With your project and its only Dockerfile, Docker-Blue-Green-Runner handles the rest of the Continuous Deployment (CD) process with Consul.
-Nginx allows your project to be deployed without experiencing any downtime.
+- With your project and its sole Dockerfile, Docker-Blue-Green-Runner manages the remainder of the Continuous Deployment (CD) process with Consul.
+Nginx enables your project to be deployed without any downtime.
+- You should use the latest Release version for your production, NOT the latest version of the 'main' branch.
+- You can directly create pull requests for the 'main' branch.

 ![img.png](/documents/images/img.png )